junxit/us-congress-bills-110/bill.md

     >   - **(4)** A list of the States in which the pharmacy is licensed to dispense controlled substances.
     >   - **(5)** A certification that the pharmacy is registered under this part to deliver, distribute, or dispense by means of the Internet controlled substances.
     >   - **(6)** The name, address, telephone number, professional degree, and States of licensure of any practitioner who has a contractual relationship to provide medical evaluations or issue prescriptions for controlled substances, through referrals from the website or at the request of the owner or operator of the website, or any employee or agent thereof.
     >   - **(7)** The following statement, unless revised by the Attorney General by regulation: “This online pharmacy will only dispense a controlled substance to a person who has a valid prescription issued for a legitimate medical purpose based upon a medical relationship with a prescribing practitioner.
-This includes at least one prior in-person medical evaluation or medical evaluation via telemedicine in accordance with applicable requirements of section 309 of the Controlled Substances Act (21 U.S.C.
-829).”.
+This includes at least one prior in-person medical evaluation or medical evaluation via telemedicine in accordance with applicable requirements of section 309.”.
     > - **(d)** *Notification*
-    >   - **(1)** Thirty days prior to offering a controlled substance for sale, delivery, distribution, or dispensing, the online pharmacy shall notify the Attorney General, in the form and manner as the Attorney General shall determine, and the State boards of pharmacy in any States in which the online pharmacy offers to sell, deliver, distribute, or dispense controlled substances.
+    >   - **(1)** *In general* Thirty days prior to offering a controlled substance for sale, delivery, distribution, or dispensing, the online pharmacy shall notify the Attorney General, in such form and manner as the Attorney General shall determine, and the State boards of pharmacy in any States in which the online pharmacy offers to sell, deliver, distribute, or dispense controlled substances.
-    >   - **(2)** The notification required under paragraph (1) shall include—
+    >   - **(2)** *Contents* The notification required under paragraph (1) shall include—
     >     - **(A)** the information required to be posted on the online pharmacy’s Internet site under subsection (c) and shall notify the Attorney General and the applicable State boards of pharmacy, under penalty of perjury, that the information disclosed on its Internet site under subsection (c) is true and accurate;
     >     - **(B)** the online pharmacy’s Internet site address and a certification that the online pharmacy shall notify the Attorney General of any change in the address at least 30 days in advance; and
     >     - **(C)** the Drug Enforcement Administration registration numbers of any pharmacies and practitioners referred to in subsection (c), as applicable.
-    >   - **(3)** An online pharmacy that is already operational as of the effective date of this section, shall notify the Attorney General and applicable State boards of pharmacy in accordance with this subsection not later than 30 days after the effective date of this section.
+    >   - **(3)** *Existing online pharmacies* An online pharmacy that is already operational as of the effective date of this section, shall notify the Attorney General and applicable State boards of pharmacy in accordance with this subsection not later than 30 days after such date.
     > - **(e)** *Declaration of compliance* On and after the date on which it makes the notification under subsection (d), each online pharmacy shall display on the homepage of its Internet site, in such form as the Attorney General shall by regulation require, a declaration that it has made such notification to the Attorney General.
     > - **(f)** *Reports* Any statement, declaration, notification, or disclosure required under this section shall be considered a report required to be kept under this part.
-    > - **(g)** *Notice and designations concerning indian tribes*
+    > - **(g)** *Notice and designations concerning Indian tribes*
-    >   - **(1)** *In general* For purposes of sections 102(52) and 512(c)(6)(B), the Secretary shall notify the Attorney General, at such times and in such manner as the Secretary and the Attorney General determine appropriate, of the Indian tribes or tribal organizations with which the Secretary has contracted or compacted under the Indian Self-Determination and Education Assistance Act (25 U.S.C.
-450 et seq.) for the tribes or tribal organizations to provide pharmacy services.
+    >   - **(1)** *In general* For purposes of sections 102(52) and 512(c)(6)(B), the Secretary shall notify the Attorney General, at such times and in such manner as the Secretary and the Attorney General determine appropriate, of the Indian tribes or tribal organizations with which the Secretary has contracted or compacted under the Indian Self-Determination and Education Assistance Act for the tribes or tribal organizations to provide pharmacy services.
     >   - **(2)** *Designations*
     >     - **(A)** *In general* The Secretary may designate a practitioner described in subparagraph (B) as an Internet Eligible Controlled Substances Provider.
 Such designations shall be made only in cases where the Secretary has found that there is a legitimate need for the practitioner to be so designated because the population served by the practitioner is in a sufficiently remote location that access to medical services is limited.
-    >     - **(B)** *Practitioners* A practitioner described in this subparagraph is a practitioner who is an employee or contractor of the Indian Health Service, or is working for an Indian tribe or tribal organization under its contract or compact under the Indian Self-Determination and Education Assistance Act (25 U.S.C.
-450 et seq.) with the Indian Health Service.
+    >     - **(B)** *Practitioners* A practitioner described in this subparagraph is a practitioner who is an employee or contractor of the Indian Health Service, or is working for an Indian tribe or tribal organization under its contract or compact under the Indian Self-Determination and Education Assistance Act with the Indian Health Service.
     > - **(h)** *Special registration for telemedicine*
     >   - **(1)** *In general* The Attorney General may issue to a practitioner a special registration to engage in the practice of telemedicine for purposes of section 102(54)(E) if the practitioner, upon application for such special registration—
     >     - **(A)** demonstrates a legitimate need for the special registration; and